-The Editorial Team of Martor Journal (Editors-in-Chief and the editors responsible for each issue) is responsible for deciding which of the materials submitted to the journal should be published.
+The Editorial Board of Martor Journal is responsible for deciding which of the materials submitted to the journal should be published.
 The decision to accept or reject a paper for publication, according to the scientific evaluation, is based on its importance, originality, clarity, its relevance to the scope of the journal (see the section “About” on the website), and its relevance for the topic of each issue.
-The Editor-in-Chief may be guided by the policies of the Editorial Board and constrained by such legal requirements as shall then be in force regarding libel, copyright infringement and plagiarism.
-The Editor-in-Chief may confer with other editors or reviewers in making this decision.
+The managing editor may be guided by the policies of the Editorial Board and constrained by such legal requirements as shall then be in force regarding libel, copyright infringement and plagiarism.
+The managing editor may confer with other editors or reviewers in making this decision.

-The Editorial Team of Martor Journal and the coordinators of each issue evaluate materials for their intellectual content without regard to the author’s race, ethnicity, religious beliefs, gender, citizenship, sexual orientation or political ideology.
+The Editorial Board of Martor Journal and the associate editors evaluate materials for their intellectual content without regard to the author’s race, ethnicity, religious beliefs, gender, citizenship, sexual orientation or political ideology.
 Yet, the editorial team can reject a material if that material cannot be included in the topic of the forthcoming issues or if it doesn’t respect the author’ guidelines.

 The Editorial Board must ensure that all materials submitted to Martor Journal remain confidential while under review.
 The Editorial Board and the editorial staff will not disclose any information about the submitted materials to anyone other than the corresponding author, reviewers, other editorial advisers, and the publisher.

 Unpublished materials disclosed in the submitted manuscript are not to be used by the Editorial Board in their own research without the express written consent of the author.
 Privileged information or ideas obtained through peer review are to be kept confidential and not used for personal advantage.